glc12125/CarND-Behavioral-Cloning-P3/writeup.md

 ## Rubric points

 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/1968/view) individually and describe how I addressed each point in my implementation.
+The github repo for this work is [here](https://github.com/glc12125/CarND-Behavioral-Cloning-P3).

 ### Files Submitted & Code Quality